TrudAX/denistrunin-blog/src/draft/integration-outboundweb/index.md

 - When creating a new connection for every line: 350 exports/minute
 - When reusing the same connection (cached): 700 exports/minute

-These results highlight an important point: creating a new connection is quite a complex operation.
+These results highlight an important point: creating a new connection is a complex operation.
 It can be even more time-consuming if authentication is involved.

 ## Resources for This Blog Post